-(Deficiency) of Revenue and Other Financing Sources Over Expenditures and Other Financing (Uses) \$ (1,952,286) Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their assignated useful lives and reported as depreciation expense: estimated useful lives and reported as depreciation expense: Acquisition of capital assets 1,810,133 .
-Depreciation expense (111,653) Issuance of long-term debt provides current financial resources to governmental funds, but increases long-term liabilities for governmental activities (500,000) Pension expense reported in the statement of activities does not require the use of current financial resources and, therefore is not reported as an expenditure in the governmental fund financial statements.
-(4,248) Retirement contributions made after the actuarial measurement date are an expenditure in the governmental funds, but increase deferred outflows for governmental activities 43,523 Change in Net Position of Governmental Activities \$ (714,530)
+(Deficiency) of Revenue Over Expenditures - Governmental Funds \$ (157,157) Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation: Acquisition of capital assets 43,945 Depreciation expense (188,217) Pension expense reported in the statement of activities does not result in current financial resources, therefore, it is not reported in the statement of revenue, expenditures and changes in fund balances of governmental funds (33,139) Retirement contributions made after the actuarial measurement date are not expenditures in the governmental funds, but increase deferred outflows for governmental activities.
+79,372 Change in Net Position of Governmental Activities \$ (255,196)